 My response to people who cite precedent for the “rational” basis test as regards states’ and municipalities’ “right” to pass BSL is that you can pay anyone to push an agenda.
 As Abraham Lincoln said, “You can fool some of the people all the time.”
 States and municipalities use citizens’ hard-earned tax dollars to pay so-called “experts” a lot of money to say that “pit bulls” are inherently vicious, though there has yet to be scientific proof of such.
 Simply hold up a bunch of poster-sized bloody photos of victims of supposed “pit bull” attacks and that is about as much proof as some municipalities have offered as reason enough to negate citizens’ property rights.

-Even with the “rational” basis test, no state or municipality has proven that “pit bulls” are an inherent threat, mostly because the slang term “pit bull” can describe a myriad of dog breeds which of course even a child can understand would skew bite statistics.
+Even with the “rational” basis test, no state or municipality has proven that “pit bulls” are an inherent threat, mostly because the slang term “pit bull” can describe a myriad of dog breeds, their mixes, and lookalikes, which of course even a child can understand would skew bite statistics.
 And if you can’t prove statistically or scientifically that there is a threat, then it is unlawful to deprive someone of their fundamental right to their property.
 Blowing up photos of people supposedly mauled by “pit bulls” is hardly a fact-based refutation of concrete scientific evidence.